This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

 He grinned beneath his thick brown mustache.

-Clara rolled her eyes, “Dad, that’s just stupid.
+Clara stared at her father blankly.
+She rolled her eyes, “Dad, that’s just stupid.
 You can count me out.”

 Mitch, being the hyper, agreeable son, couldn’t say no to his Dad.
 No, sir.